-Physics majors are required to conduct research on a physics-related topic by registering for 3 credits of PH401 (Research) under the guidance of a faculty mentor (you).
-Students will often spread the PH401 credits across multiple terms.
+Physics majors who choose to fulfill OSU's Writing Intensive Curriculum (WIC) requirement with PH403 (Thesis) are required to conduct research on a physics-related topic by registering for 3 credits of PH401 (Research) under the guidance of a faculty mentor/advisor (you).
 Faculty mentors can reside in departments other than physics (engineering, mathematics, oceanography...).
-The physics major uses their research project to write a thesis by enrolling in PH403 (Thesis) for 1 credit in each of Fall, Winter and Spring terms.
-PH403 is the course Physics uses to implement OSU's Writing Intensive Curriculum (WIC) requirement in the major and it is led by a designated Physics Faculty member and a TA.
-Students should begin the research before enrolling in PH403.
+The physics major then uses the research project to write a thesis by enrolling in PH403 (Thesis) for 1 credit in each of Fall, Winter and Spring terms of the senior year.
+PH403 is taught by a Physics Faculty member and a TA.
+Ideally, students should begin the research before enrolling in PH403.
 They may complete the research while enrolled in PH403.
-The three PH401 credits may be distributed by terms as the advisor and student see fit, but the strong recommendation is that the research be essentially complete at the end of the winter term in which the student is enrolled in PH403.
+The three PH401 credits may be distributed across multiple terms. as the mentor and student see fit, but the strong recommendation is that the research be essentially complete at the end of the winter term in which the student is enrolled in PH403.

 You and the student should agree on a project that: